 - you should avoid allocating and clearing variables.
 Reuse variables whenever possible, allocate or clear outside of loops, pass temporary variables to subroutines instead of allocating them inside the subroutines; - use mpfr_swap instead of mpfr_set whenever possible.
-This will avoid copying the significands; - avoid using MPFR from C++, or make sure your C++ interface does not perform unnecessary allocations or copies; - MPFR functions work in-place: to compute a = a + b you don't need an auxiliary variable, you can directly write mpfr_add (a, a, b, ...).
+This will avoid copying the significands; - avoid using MPFR from C++, or make sure your C++ interface does not perform unnecessary allocations or copies.
+Slowdowns of up to a factor 15 have been observed on some applications with a C++ interface; - MPFR functions work in-place: to compute a = a + b you don't need an auxiliary variable, you can directly write mpfr_add (a, a, b, ...).